sarahwolf32/Image-to-Image-Translation/README.md

 ## Train Your Own

+#### Start Training

 To train your own model using this code:

 1. Format your training data as a folder of [x|y] images, each of size [img_size, 2 * img_size].
-By default, the code expects an image size of 256, but this can be changed in the ```architecture.py``` file.
+By default, the code expects square images of size 256 on each side, but this can be changed in the ```architecture.py``` file.
 Just be sure to keep the size a power of two, and be aware that larger images require a larger generator and longer training times.

 2. Download this code and navigate into the project directory.